brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

 Here are some elm-spec specific configuration properties:

-`elmSpec.specRoot` specifies the root directory for your specs, that is, the directory that contains the `elm.json` file for your specs.
+`elmSpec.cwd` specifies a root directory for your specs, that is, a directory that contains an `elm.json` file for your specs.
+By default this value is `.`.

+You should be able to get by without specifying a special working directory, assuming your project's `elm.json` is in the root directory of your project.
+Use the root `elm.json` by adding the directory with your specs to the `source-directories` portion of your root `elm.json` and installing `brian-watkins/elm-spec` as a test dependency.

 `elmSpec.specs` is a glob specifying the pattern to find all your spec programs.
-Note that this path is relative to `elmSpec.specRoot`
+Note that this path is relative to `elmSpec.cwd`.
+By default, this will look for specs at `./specs/**/*Spec.elm`.

 `elmSpec.pathToElm` specifies the path to the elm binary.
+By default this will look for `elm` in your path.

 `client.elmSpec.tags` is a list of tags.
 If these are specified, only those specs tagged with these tags will be executed.

 `client.elmSpec.endOnFailure` is a boolean that tells elm-spec whether it should stop executing specs on the first failure.
-This option is especially helpful to turn on when debugging failures, as you'll be able to see and interact with the program under test when a spec fails in the browser Karma is controling.
+This option is especially helpful to turn on when debugging failures, as you'll be able to see and interact with the program under test (on the Karma debug page) when a spec fails in the browser Karma is controling.